 Our Religious Education is at the heart of all we do in Year 2.
 We follow a scheme called 'The Way, the Truth and the Life' in which children learn about and explore the Catholic Faith, their own faith and the faith of others.

 English lessons, guided reading and phonics are taught daily.
 Children are encouraged to take reading books home each day and it is expected that you listen to your child read for 5 - 10 minutes each day.
-Please write a comment in your child's home/school reading diary to confirm and communicate this information to staff in school.
-Reading books will be changed up to three times a week, where appropriate, but re-reading a familiar book is a very effective way to develop your child's confidence and fluency.
+Please write a comment in your child's reading record to confirm and communicate this information to staff in school.
+Reading books will be changed up to two times a week, where appropriate, but re-reading a familiar book is a very effective way to develop your child's confidence and fluency.